 The Current App

-For example, if you’re looking to withdraw some money from your Current card at an ATM, the app will show you the nearest ATM locations.
+For example, if you’re looking to withdraw some money from your Current card at an ATM, the app will show you where one of the nearest 40,000 fee-free ATMs is located.
 Also, it displays a map of stores near you where you can earn points while shopping.

 Funding Your Current Card

-You have several options for funding your Current debit card.
+You have several options for funding your Current Visa debit card.
 Direct deposits from employers or other sources of income (government benefits or alimony) are the most common.
-Although Current is not a traditional bank, it facilitates ACH transfers from an external bank to your Current account.
-You can also take pictures of your paper checks to deposit the money into your account.
+Although Current is not a traditional bank but an online bank, it facilitates ACH transfers from an external bank to your Current bank account.

-Although the bank doesn’t have brick-and-mortar branches, you can easily withdraw money from your Current Visa card at ATMs - more than 55,000 of them across the US.
+Although the platform doesn’t have brick-and-mortar branches, you can easily withdraw money from your Current Visa card at ATMs - more than 55,000 of them across the US.
 Of course, stores that accept Visa cards will also accept your Current card.

 Current automatically places some daily limits on your withdrawals: The daily spending limit for purchases is $2,000, while the ATM cash withdrawal limit is $500 per day.
 However, if you’re worried about security, you can also lower your limits.

-Customer Support and Security
+Current Customer Support and Security

 However, we were not equally satisfied with other customer-related aspects of support.
 Despite its cutting-edge design, the Current website is somewhat hard to navigate.
 There’s a knowledge base with answers to the most common questions, but finding what you’re looking for can be tricky.

 Current employs industry-standard security features to protect all transactions.
-Modern mobile features, such as fingerprint or facial recognition, are also available.
+Mobile features such as fingerprint or facial recognition, are also available.

 Room for Improvement

-Our Current review highlights the many strong points of this bank, but we also need to mention where it falls short.
-First of all, there are no physical branches, although, to be fair, this drawback is partially compensated with numerous stores where you can deposit cash into your account.
+Our Current review highlights the many strong points of this banking solution, but we also need to mention where it falls short.
+Regrettably, there are no physical branches, although, to be fair, this drawback is partially compensated with numerous stores where you can deposit cash into your account.

 What You See Is What You Get

 In our opinion, Current’s offer is refreshingly transparent.
 It’s an excellent solution for tech-savvy parents and teens who prefer mobile banking.
-Current bank mobile deposit functionality is what we liked the most, as it allows you to deposit money to your account faster and without going to a bank branch.
+Current account’s mobile deposit functionality is what we liked the most, as it allows you to deposit money to your account faster and without going to a bank branch.

 Current’s owner and CEO is Stuart Sopp.
-He and his team of developers, designers, and finance experts created a stable and modern online banking platform that provides safe, fast, and efficient mobile banking at affordable prices.
+He and his team of developers, designers, and finance experts created a stable online banking platform that provides safe, fast, and efficient mobile banking at affordable prices.

-If you sign up for the Current’s Basic account, you don’t need to pay any monthly fees.
-However, the bank’s exclusive features are available only with the Premium account, which costs $4.99 per month.
+If you sign up for Current’s Basic account, you don’t need to pay any monthly service fee.
+However, Current’s exclusive features are available only with the Premium account, which costs $4.99 per month.
 There’s also the option to link your teen’s account, which will set you back $36 per year.